 NPBCH stands for narrowband physical broadcast channel similar to PBCH in LTE Technology.
 The Narrow Band-Physical Broadcast Channel (NPBCH) is used to deliver the NB-IoT Master Information Block (MIB), which provides essential information for the NB-IoT UE to operate in the NB-IoT network.
 Narrow Band-Physical Broadcast Channel (NPBCH) uses a 640 ms TTI, but within the TTI only subframe 0 is used in every radio frame.
-NPBCH is transmitted in entire subframe zero of a radio frame (except initial 3 OFDM symbols).
+NPBCH is transmitted in the entire subframe zero of a radio frame (except the initial 3 OFDM symbols).

 - Subframe Location: 0